 The reason for asphalt roof’s popularity is its numerous advantages.
+All across the Northern America, Michigan, Illinois, Indiana and Minnesota roofing contractors alike install more asphalt roofing than any other type of roof.
 Apart from these shingles affordability, they’re also durable as they were designed to be fire and weather resistant.
 They’re one of the easiest roofing materials to apply and is also one of the most aesthetically appealing materials available on the market.
 In terms of damage and maintenance, meanwhile, compared to other roofing materials, asphalt roofs can easily be repaired and require only the regular maintenance every now and then.

 According to residential roofing services professionals, asphalt roofing has three basic grades.
 The first of these grades is the saturant-grade asphalt, a non-oxidized or oxidized asphalt that is used to manufacture saturated felt piles for built up roof (BUR) systems, organic felt shingles and other roofing materials.
 The second grade is the coating-grade asphalt, which is an oxidized asphalt used to make roofing materials for asphalt shingles and polymer-modified bitumen roofing.

 The final asphalt roofing grade is the mopping-grade asphalt, which is usually melted and used in the construction of BUR and modified bitumen systems.